fps/jack_led_peak/README.md

 # jack_led_peak

-A small jack utility (primary for the raspberry pi) to drive LEDs based on the peak values of the inputs.
+A small jack utility to drive LEDs based on the peak values of the inputs.
+This was developed primarily for use on a raspberry pi4 (the default line offsets), but it should be usable on any linux system that has some LEDs attached via GPIO lines addressable by libgpiod.

 <pre>
 jack_peak_led -h